 The adequacy requirement regarding attorneys is an assurance to the court that counsel has qualifications and experience to litigate a usually complex class action lawsuit.
 For instance, an attorney previously handling ‘mass torts,’ meaning lots of people harmed the same way but suing individually, qualifications would not be questioned.
 But an attorney spending a lifetime only handling evictions might not satisfy court requirements.
 Usually, an attorney new to class actions associates an experienced litigator for their initial cases until they learn the ropes.

 And Then There is Ascertainability

 When Are These Decisions Made?

 In a standard civil case, a plaintiff files a lawsuit, and unless the case is dismissed for failing to state a claim, or on summary judgment (no issues of fact or law making a trial unnecessary), the case proceeds to trial if not resolved beforehand.
-In a class action, the trial court judge decides whether a class action is to be ‘certified’ --- meaning he or she approves that lawsuit can go forward.
-When proposed class members file a class action, it should be looked upon as a ‘proposal’ to proceed as a class action.
+In a class action, the trial court judge decides whether a class action is to be ‘certified’ --- meaning he or she approves that lawsuit can go forward on a class basis.
+When proposed class members file a class action, it should be looked upon as a ‘proposal’ to go forward as a class action.
 The trial court always has wide discretion whether to certify a class and allow it to proceed as the higher courts appreciate the intricate detail trial judges face making these decisions.
 As shown above, the issues can become complex and can take a long time to resolve.
 And even when the class is certified, it does not mean the judge has ruled the defendant is liable, but only that a group of people all have similar facts claims based on the same law.

 And just to throw in an extra wrench, a defendant can move to ‘decertify’ a class at any time, usually based on new facts or law.